5 Jaw-Dropping Luxury Costa Rica Resorts

 Most villas have private pools with gorgeous views, and many rooms come with a soaking tub perfect for relaxing at the end of the day.
 Guests can book a number of unique experiences, like a volcanic purifying ritual spa session or a curated group dinner using the head chef's own herb garden.
 Parents can rest easy while trained sitters mind their children at the fun Kid's Club.

-Activities like hiking and snorkeling are complimentary, as is access to the private beach.
+Activities like hiking and snorkeling are complimentary.
 But try to tear yourself away from the comfort of the hotel for a bit and dive into the region's great outdoors.
 The concierge will help you plan and book excursions like horseback riding in the mountain, visiting the refreshing Rio Celeste or doing a canopy walk through hanging bridges in the forest.

 4. Arenas Del Mar Beachfront and Rainforest Resort